Anxiety, panic, work: A reporter’s day with storm hours out

 When my mind goes in a panic loop, I remind myself that tens of millions of people around the world have it way worse than me.
 Even though for the moment, I’m a bit trapped here, I have options.
 I have money.
 I have friends and colleagues who are eager to help (and I love them for that).

-I went through Wilma, a category three in Key West, in 2005.
+I went through Wilma, a Category 3 in Key West, in 2005.
 But somehow, I didn’t have the fear back then that I do now.
 Was it because every person I knew then wasn’t posting every thought, fear and anxiety on a public forum?

 We’re about six hours from the storm coming to our area.